Christmas in Barcelona by JetSettingFools.com

 What To Do in Barcelona on Christmas Day

-We worried that everything would be closed on Christmas Day in Barcelona, so we planned outdoor activities that are always open…and made sure we had enough food (and wine!) for the day.
+Worried that everything would be closed on Christmas Day in Barcelona, we planned outdoor activities that are always open.
+We also stocked up on plenty of food (and wine!) for the day.

 Rather than staying indoors, we took advantage of the nice Barcelona weather and spent the day hiking Montjuic.
 We enjoyed the exercise and loved the fresh air, quiet trails and scenic viewpoints.